Urbanears

-Urbanears is a Scandinavian collective producing headphones along with headphone accessories.
-Founded by Norra Norr and Zound Industries in 2009, the collective started out with the goal of making headphones and audio products.
+Urbanears is a Scandinavian collective that produces headphones along with headphone accessories.
+Founded by Norra Norr and Zound Industries (now Marshall Group) in 2009, the collective was founded with the goal of making headphones and audio products.

 Main products

 Zinken

 The Zinken is a pair of headphones released in July 2012, aimed at professional DJs and amateurs alike and made to work in various environments.
 The headphones come with a Urbanears TurnCable, which is a reversible cable with rugged Kevlar inside, featuring a coiled section to allow more freedom of movement and a 6.3mm plug to be used with a mixer and a 3.5mm for use with a regular mobile device.

 They have been shown to have good bass and treble in reviews while the middle of the spectrum has been critiqued as possibly a bit lacking.
 The headphones have been praised for looking good, having a sturdy build, great sound isolation and low sound leakage and being comfortable even during long usage, only receiving critique about the sound becoming distorted at very high volumes just as with other headphones in the same range.
 They are now discontinued.